9 Ways to Use Microlearning for Training Purposes

 6. Videos

-Since we use multimedia in our personal lives daily, it’s a great idea to also use it when learning.
-Creating quick instructional videos is a great way to incorporate microlearning.
 These could be on topics like learning a new product design or compliance or safety protocols.
 The videos can these be categorized within your learning management system by topic or by department.

 7. Social media

 Social media we use in our daily lives so a great way to incorporate it into our business lives is through microlearning.
 You can create a private Facebook group for your company that shares short videos, webinars or news clips on relatable topics.
 Or you use it as a chat function letting team members ask questions and get answers from one another.
 If you have a larger company you can further break these groups down by department or team.
-Either way, this offers helpful peer to peer learning for the organization as a whole.
+Either way, this offers helpful peer-to-peer learning for the organization as a whole.

 8. Webinars